UX Design: How to Make the Interface Effort-Saving

 6. Check the icons perception

-Icons are pictograms or ideograms used in the web or mobile interface to support its usability and provide the successful flow of human-computer interaction.
+Icons are pictograms or ideograms used in the web or mobile interface to support its usability and provide a successful flow of human-computer interaction.
 It’s hard to overestimate their role in UI navigation: they make it much quicker as most users perceive images faster than words.
-The usage of recognizable and clear icons has great potential for boosting usability.
-However, even the slightest misperception can become the reason for poor UX so the solutions on the type of icons should be carefully tested and if needed supported with the appropriate copy content.
+The use of recognizable, clear icons has great potential to boost usability.
+However, even the slightest misperception can become the reason for poor UX, so the solutions for the type of icons should be carefully tested and, if needed, supported with the appropriate copy content.

 7. Strengthen the message with theme images and hero banners

-No secret, in many cases an image is worth a thousand words.
-In web and mobile UI, it often works that way: images become highly supportive and effective in setting the mood or transferring the message.
-In addition, images present the part of the content which is both informative and emotionally appealing.
-Original illustration, prominent hero banners, engaging photos can satisfy multiple goals:
+No secret, in many cases, an image is worth a thousand words.
+In web and mobile UI, it often works this way: images are highly effective at setting the mood or conveying the message.
+In addition, images present the part of the content that is both informative and emotionally appealing.
+Original illustration, prominent hero banners, and engaging photos can satisfy multiple goals:

 - catch users’ attention